Last updated on December 28, 2021

 Mandatory student fees are generally assessed of all students, in amounts set in accordance with Board policies, and as set forth in a fees schedule attached to Executive Policy EP 6.208.

 For the Spring 2022 semester, all students will be assessed mandatory fees as set forth in the Executive Policy.
 Per the Executive Policy, the following mandatory student fees are required of all students:

 - campus communication/student broadcast fees

-The following campus-based student fees will not be assessed of students who are being purely taught entirely online or at a distance:
+The following campus-based student fees will not be assessed of students who are solely enrolled in a fully accredited distance education online program: